 Education Review regularly profiles people who are making important contributions to their schools, communities and the broader education sector.
 We happily profile a wide variety of individuals, no matter where they work or what their job title.
 Include the person’s name, age and current job title, plus a contact telephone number or email address so we can ask them more about their careers and what inspires them.
 Each story will run with an accompanying photograph so he or she must be willing to have their picture printed.

-For more information regarding any of the above, please contact APN Educational Media editor Andrew Bracey on (02) 9936 8668 or [email protected]
+For more information regarding any of the above, please contact APN Educational Media managing editor Richard Garfield on (02) 9936 8628 or [email protected]